 What if you accidentally step on your panel(s)?
 Don’t worry, a single panel should easily withstand the weight of an adult.
 However, we do not suggest you purposefully step or jump on your solar panels.
 Solar panels are built to last and withstand any external force with ease.

 Going Solar with Blue Raven Solar

-Do you want to become a part of the Blue Raven Solar family and start saving big by going solar, click the link below and fill out a form to receive a free solar consultation.
-In this consultation, one of our solar specialists will walk you through a custom designed solar proposal for your home and give you an estimate of how much you can save a month by going solar!
+Do you want to become a part of the Blue Raven Solar family and start saving big by going solar?
+Receive a free solar consultation today.
+In this consultation, one of our solar specialists will walk you through a custom-designed solar proposal for your home and give you an estimate of how much you can save a month.